ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/index.rst

-    We may need to adjust the strategy for deciding mortality after implementing the "residual" maternal disorders subcause to capture DALYs from maternal disrders that are not explicitly modeled.
+    We may need to adjust the strategy for deciding mortality after implementing the "residual" maternal disorders subcause to capture DALYs from maternal disorders that are not explicitly modeled.
 In particular, some of the un-modeled subcauses are YLL only, so we will not have incidence rate data, so we'll have to assign deaths among the entire pregnant population rather than among incident